 This Easy Tabbouleh Recipe is a fresh, light salad mixing tomatoes, parsley, mint, green onions, bulgur wheat along with a light lemon olive oil dressing.
 A great side to any meal or a main dish for lunch!

 This Easy Tabbouleh Recipe has been passed down through the generations of my family.
+It came over with my great grandma from Lebanon.

 If you are Lebanese you know that Tabouli is a middle eastern salad that is a staple in many of the meals that we eat.
+We pair traditional lebanese tabbouleh with Hummus and Beef, Grilled Chicken, Chicken Shawarma Rice Bowls and more.
+As a child we always had a batch of tabbouleh at our get togethers, especially in the summer.

+My grandma makes the best tabbouleh.
+I definitely learned from the best!
 If you have never had a tabouli salad recipe before you know it is a mixture of fresh parsley and mint, tomatoes, green onions bulgur wheat and then drizzle with olive oil and lemon juice.
+It is so fresh, light and full of flavor.
+It makes a great side salad or main dish for lunch.

 In the summer I always use the fresh produce I find at the farmers market.

-In the late summer I use my garden vegetables in my favorite Mediterranean salads like this Greek Tabbouleh, Cauliflower Tabbouleh, Kale Cucumber Tabbouleh, Mediterranean Bean Salad and this Easy Lebanese Salad.
+In the late summer I use my garden vegetables in my favorite Mediterranean salads like this Greek Tabbouleh, Cauliflower Tabbouleh, Kale Cucumber Tabbouleh, or this Mediterranean Bean Salad.
+These salads are healthy recipes that pair great with summer grilling.

 Most traditional Lebanese restaurants will offer a tabbouleh salad on their menu along with hummus, Lebanese Green Beans, Grilled Beef Kofta Kebabs and Spicy Lebanese Potatoes.